On This Page

 The cost is $1500 per institution, which allows for a maximum of 30 attendees for the one fee of $1500.
 However, agencies that have only several individuals who wish to attend may sign up individuals for a cost of $150.00 per person.

 Session dates vary.
-Please contact Deb Matthews for more information at firstname.lastname@example.org.
+Please contact Eileen O'Shea for more information at email@example.com.

 Marion Peckham Egan School of Nursing and Health Studies faculty members who have completed ELNEC education seminars, and are experts in the various content areas will be offering educational sessions to community partners.
-The inaugural program was launched at the Kanarek Center for Palliative Care Nursing Education in Fall 2017 and future programs will be forthcoming.
-Upon program completion, nurse participants l receive ELNEC certificates of completion as well as 12 continuing education contact hours as approved by the CT Nurses Association.
+The inaugural program will be offered at the Kanarek Center for Palliative Care Nursing Education beginning in September 2017.
+Upon program completion, nurse participants will receive ELNEC certificates of completion as well as 12 continuing education contact hours as approved by the CT Nurses Association.

 The Kanarek Center for Palliative Care Nursing Education Advisory Board is comprised of distinguished professionals with interests in healthcare and nursing.